tkgktyk/ForceTouch/README.md

 *****
 ## Introduction
 Android devices report pressure of your touch when you tap, press, swipe, and so on.
 However the pressure is different from Apple's Force Touch Technology.
+(That is mechanical implement, isn't it?)
 Android's pressure is depending on touch area of your finger, not strength.
 But the touch area provides ous new UI.